-Fire Drills

-In order to assure the safety of our students, the Minnesota Department of Education requires five fire drills throughout the school year.
+Fire Drills: In order to assure the safety of our students, the Minnesota Department of Education requires five fire drills throughout the school year.
 When the fire alarm sounds, students and staff leave the building in a quiet, orderly manner.
 Teachers take their Emergency Grab and Go bags, do an attendance check, and report their status to the principal or admin designee.
 Our goal is to be out of the building in under 2 minutes.

-Tornado Drills

-One tornado drill is held in the spring to coordinate with the Statewide Tornado Drill Day.
+Tornado Drills:One tornado drill is held in the spring to coordinate with the Statewide Tornado Drill Day.
 Students are moved to designated safe areas to help minimize exposure to falling or flying debris.
 The principal or admin designee checks all areas for proper procedures.

-Lockdown Drills

-The lockdown drill is a "code yellow" and/or a "code red".
+Lockdown Drills: The lockdown drill is locks, lights and out of sight.
 We have five lockdown drills each school year.
-A code yellow is an external lockdown (awareness of events in the area), access to the building is strictly monitored, and doors remain locked (as usual), the program continues in classrooms.
-A code red is a full school internal and external lockdown.
 All students and staff stay out of sight in their locked classrooms.
-The principal and engineers check the building to make sure all staff and students are properly following procedures.
+The principal and maintenance staff check the building to make sure all staff and students are properly following procedures.
 The goal is to maintain a safe environment for all our students and staff.

-Evacuation

-Our fire drill serves as our evacuation practice-getting out of the building efficiently.
+Evacuation: Our fire drill serves as our evacuation practice-getting out of the building efficiently.
 In the event of a true evacuation, all students, staff, and visitors would evacuate to our primary evacuation site: Wrenshall Fire Hall.
 There would be a formal system in place for parents to be united with their children.
 We thank you in advance for your cooperation to ensure the safety of our students.